GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 ### Linux

-To generate a tarball archive that includes the OpenTelemetry binary and a configuration file compatible with Google Cloud Monitoring:
+To generate a tarball archive that includes the agent binary and a configuration file compatible with Google Cloud Monitoring:

 1. Run `make build-tarball`.
     - To also include JVM, Apache, MySQL and StatsD support, run `make build-tarball-exporters` instead.